david-ocm/opencircuitmaker-website/django-website-notes/README.md

 ### .gitignore the database, virenv and __pycache__

-The database is content not code.
+Because the database is content not code, and these folders would muddy up the repository.

 The __pycache__ is not needed in the git repo.